digital-asset/daml/docs/source/ops/connect/auth0.rst

 how to walk through them as well as a simple approach to handling them.
 You can change this code to fit your application's requirements.

-Don't forget to click on Deploy to save your changes (and deploy them).
+Don't forget to click on Deploy to save your changes.
+This time, as the Action is already part of a Flow, clicking the Deploy button really deploys the Action and there is no further action needed.

 Running Your App
 ----------------